Skip to main content

 The effectiveness of HT is rooted in its ability to directly soothe the now-hypertrophied KNDy (kisspeptin/neurokinin B/dynorphin) neurons in the hypothalamus.
 Estrogen acts as a calming signal to these neurons.
 In its absence, they become overactive, firing erratically and initiating the VMS cascade.
 Systemic HT, delivered via pills, patches, gels, or sprays, raises circulating estrogen levels enough to re-engage with receptors in the hypothalamus, quieting this neuronal chatter and restoring order.

-This direct action results in a dramatic reduction in VMS, often by 75-95%, a level of efficacy that alone typically cannot achieve for moderate to severe symptoms.
+This direct action results in a dramatic reduction in VMS, often by 75-95%, a level of efficacy that lifestyle changes alone typically cannot achieve for moderate to severe symptoms.
 The benefits extend beyond VMS, often improving sleep quality, mood, and joint aches, and providing long-term protection against osteoporosis.

 Comparative Efficacy a Clinical Overview